VMware Workstation Gen 9: BOM2 P2 Device Checks and Windows 11 Install

 Validate Hardware Components

-After the hardware configuration is complete its best to ensure it is recognized by the motherboard.
+After the hardware configuration and assembly is complete its best to ensure the devices are recognized by the motherboard.
 There are quite a bit hardware items being carried over from BOM1 plus several new items, so its import these items are recognized before the installation of Windows 11.

 Using IPMIView with SuperMicro X11DPH-T is quite handy.
 IPMIView enables me to see all types of data and allows for remote console access without physically being at the console.
 Simply connect a network cable into the IPMI port (Fig-1) and by default it will get an DHCP address or you can set the IP address in the BIOS.
 Next via https go to the assigned address, log in (by default username and password are both ADMIN), and you’ll have access to the IPMIView console.
 From this console you can manually set the IP address, VLAN ID, remote access to the console, and so much more.